-At Qingyang No. 1 People's Hospital, one of the two hospitals where the dozens of injured children were being treated, relatives said they knew their school bus was overcrowded.
+At Qingyang No. 1 People's Hospital, one of the two hospitals where the dozens of injured children were being treated, relatives said they knew the bus was overcrowded.

-Zhou is the uncle of 5-year-old Wu Cheng, who had been sitting in the back of the school bus when it slammed into the truck.
-He was recovering in hospital from head and feet injuries, and his nose was bleeding intermittently.
+He is the uncle of 5-year-old Wu Cheng, who had been sitting in the back of the bus when it slammed into the truck.
+He was recovering from head and foot injuries, and his nose was bleeding intermittently.

 His parents, like many of those of the young crash victims, were migrant workers — farmers and other poor people pushed to seek work outside of the countryside.
 Wu's parents work in Shanghai and heard of the bus crash on the news.
 They were hurrying to the hospital and were expected to arrive Thursday evening.

 Wu was in a room on the intensive care floor with three other boys who also sustained head wounds in the crash, according to a nurse.
 They were out of danger and being watched over by their grandparents or other relatives.

 There was an outpouring of sympathy for the plight of migrant parents and their "left behind" children on China's micro-blogging sites, popular especially with educated middle-class urbanites.